 Designers know how to work within a budget and make the most of the resources that are available.
 The good ones can make a small space seem bigger and really stretch a dollar.

 A successful interior design career starts with quality training.
 There are university degrees in interior design, or you can choose an interior design diploma.

 A diploma is the faster option.
-Most programs take 2 years or less.
+Most programs take two years or less.

 Take a look at the Interior Design diploma at Herzing College Montreal.
-Students can choose from an accelerated 18-month course, or take the extended 24-month option.
+Students can choose from an accelerated 18-month course or the extended 24-month option.

-Training includes an 8-week internship at a local design firm.
+Training includes an eight-week internship at a local design firm.